isadorasophia/blogging/content/post/clangforARM.md

     clang++ -target armv7-none-linux-gnueabihf toy.cpp -o toy

 The target that I used was a triplet described in the LLVM documentation.
 Ok!
 But things weren't done yet.
-I still had to compile my project using IOmp, Intel OpenMP runtime.
+I still had to compile my project using IOmp, Intel OpenMP run-time library.
 I cloned the repository and proceeded with CMake, once again.

     mkdir build && cd build